-The Geopark has been generously supported by the following organisations: CCW, Medrwn Môn and the Isle of Anglesey AONB.
+Assisted by UNESCO the Geopark has also been generously supported by the following organisations: NRW, Magnox, Mentermôn and the Isle of Anglesey (IoACC)

 Anglesey (Môn) is the largest of the Welsh islands, situated in the north west corner of Wales.
 This internationally recognised Geopark covers some 720 square kilometres and has 201 kilometres of coastline.
 The Geopark territory points to a spectacular geological heritage.
 Geological sites (Geosites) have been selected for scientific quality, rarity, aesthetic appeal and educational value.
 Their interest may also be archaeological, ecological, historical, or cultural.

 With rocks spanning 4 Eras and 12 Geological periods, 1,800 million years of history has fashioned more than 100 rock types.
 Such is the variety of shapes and types, present through at least four mountain building periods, that casual visitors and local people alike cannot but marvel at the magnificient colours and structures visible around the coast of this magic isle.
 Explore and discover this outstanding geo-heritage, which the island derives its local and regional distinctiveness and character.